 [†] In answer to this letter, the Prince and Byram Khan wrote to him a joint letter, viz.
-"Your letter safely arrived, and its "contents were understood; do you come quickly here, after "which you must proceed and join his Majesty.
-We will very "shortly enter that country."
+"Your

-To Abu al Mualy he wrote:
+To Abū al Mualy he wrote:

-"The representation of that fortunate son was "duly received, and what you wrote respecting the "misconduct of certain chiefs was understood.
-"Please God, when they rejoin me, I will order their conduct to be enquired into, and punish them "according to their deserts; do you return to me 'immediately."
+"The representation of that fortunate son was duly received, and what "you wrote respecting the misconduct of certain chiefs was understood.
+"Please God, when they rejoin me, I will order their conduct to be inquired "into, and punish them according to their deserts; do you return to me "immediately."